-Welcome 3

-What is the Secure Care Service at St. Nicholas Hospital?4

-Admission

-What does admission to hospital involve?
-6
+Welcome 3 Admission What does admission to hospital involve?
 What will I need during my stay?
 How will my needs be assessed?

-One to one contact sessions

-What choices do I have?

-Pharmacy

-Sharing information with carers

-Advance decisions

-Changing your consultant or getting a second opinion
+Planned one to one contact sessions What choices do I have?
+Sharing information with carers Advance decisions Changing your consultant or getting a second opinion.
 What does the Mental Health Act 1983 mean for me?
-10

-Stov

-Stay 40

-Can you tell me about the Trust?
-12

-Practical things to think about 12

-What happens to my benefits while I am in hospital?
-12-13 13-14
+6 7 8 9 9 9 Can you tell me about the Trust?
+Practical things to think about What happens to my benefits while I am in hospital?
 What is life like on the ward?

-Staff you may meet on the ward 14-15 16

-Words and phrases 17-18
+Staff you may meet on the ward.
+Words and phrases What treatment will be available?

-How will the team support my recovery?
-Positive and safe care

 What about my religious, spiritual and cultural needs?

-Interpreters

-Can I smoke?

-Information the Trust keeps about you 20 21

-How will my safety and security be maintained?
-22
+Interpreters Can I smoke?
+Information the Trust keeps about you How will my safety and security be maintained?
+What if I have a comment, suggestion, compliment or complaint about the service?
 Who can provide me with advice?
-23

-What if I have a comment, suggestion, compliment

-or complaint about the service?
-23

-Discharge

-0.5

-When will I move on?
-25 25-26

-What is Care Programme Approach (CPA)?

-Where can I get help and advice outside of the hospital?

-Health information

-How can I get involved?

-My useful numbers

-Tell us what you think 29 30

-Tell us what you think 30
+12 12 12 13 14 15 16 18 19 20 21 22 Moving on How will my move on from hospital be planned?
+What is the Care Programme Approach (CPA)?
+Where can I get help and support?
+Health information How can I get involved?
+My useful numbers Diary Tell us what you think 24 24 26 26 27 27 28 29